imacfoan/DASS_DSM/docs/03-S03-overview.md

 Section 3: Classification
 :::

-This section is comprised of one, expanded demonstration which is adapted from the core textbook for this course:
+This section is comprised of two demonstrations adapted from the core textbook for this course:

 James, G., Witten, D., Hastie, T. and Tibshirani, R. (2021). *An Introduction to Statistical Learning with Applications in R*.
 2nd ed.
 New York: Springer. <https://www.statlearning.com/>